About the Application Process

 For the Pre Training Review it's a good idea to think about the following things to discuss with us:

-• your aspirations and interests in studying this course
+• Your aspirations and interests in studying this course

-• previous study you may have done
+• Previous study you may have done

-• identify if you have any challenges or barriers, and discuss support options available, and
+• Identify if you have any challenges or barriers, and discuss support options available, and

-• your digital capability.
+• Your digital capability.

-If required as part of your application for a Health and Community course, here are some helpful tips to prepare yourself for your Selection Interview.
+If required as part of your application for a Health and Community Services course, here are some helpful tips to prepare yourself for your Selection Interview.

 • Treat this like a job interview.